-We’ve looked at non-toxic popsicle molds before of course, but most of the ones I posted were for older kids and adults.
-What most people don’t realize is that cute and tiny little ice pops are also great for babies and toddlers, not just older kids.
+We’ve looked at non-toxic popsicle molds before of course, but most of the molds I posted were for older kids and adults.
+What most people don’t realize is that tiny ice pops are also great for babies and toddlers.

 Benefits of ice pops for babies include…

 - A tasty and chilly ice pop can help sooth your teething baby’s gums.

 - Homemade ice pops can introduce your baby to all sorts of healthy foods and new flavors, only in a way that’s fun.

 - Picky babies may be more likely to eat an ice pop than a bowl of puree, making nutrition less of a problem.